Kash-payments/.github/profile/README.md

 - kash-dashboard: An analytical dashboard designed for festival owners, offering detailed and visually appealing insights into their events.
 - kash-api: An API that enables data transmission through space and time, providing a streamlined interface for interacting with the Kash platform.
 - kash: Smart contracts powering the infrastructure and business logic behind the Kash platform.
-- kash-supabase: Simplifies user authentication by integrating the Supabase platform, making it effortless to manage authenticated users within the Kash platform.
+- kash-back: Simplifies user authentication by integrating the Supabase platform, making it effortless to manage authenticated users within the Kash platform.
 - kash-landing: Landing page showcasing the features and benefits of the Kash platform.